Glossary

-A glossary is a standard Word document in which a (typically) large quantity of clauses has been stored.
+A Glossary is a standard Word document in which a (typically) large quantity of clauses has been stored.
 Each clause is separated from the others by a bookmark.
+(We 'show and tell' you all about bookmarks below.)

-The clauses in a glossary can be in effect whole documents (a glossary term can be of any length) but more typically they are the various component clauses of much larger documents.
+The clauses in a glossary can be in effect whole documents (a glossary term can be of any length) but more typically they are the various component clauses -- building blocks -- of much larger documents.

-To use a glossary for document assembly purposes, you must accomplish one or both of these simple tasks:
+To use a Blossary for document assembly purposes, you must accomplish one or both of these simple tasks:

 See also: Folder of Terms